eworx-org/iscoCrosswalks/README.md

 [![R-CMD-check](https://github.com/eworx-org/crosswalkR/workflows/R-CMD-check/badge.svg)](https://github.com/eworx-org/crosswalkR/actions)
 <!-- badges: end -->

-The goal of crosswalkR is to ...
+The goal of crosswalkR is to map aggregation data or indicators from SOC classification to ISCO.

 ## Installation